-The intent of this watershed plan is to guide site-level forest planning and forest harvesting in the Bulson, Ursus and Lower Bedwell watersheds, in accordance with the Scientific Panel recommendations for sustainable ecosystem management in Clayoquot Sound.
+The intent of this watershed plan is to guide site-level forest planning and forest harvesting in the Fortune Channel watershed planning unit, in accordance with the Scientific Panel recommendations for sustainable ecosystem management in Clayoquot Sound.

-The effective date of this plan will be July 31, 2006.
+The effective date of this plan is July 31, 2006.
 This plan will be subject to periodic updates and amendments to keep it current and to reflect new information.